 Florida.
 Cannot recommend highly enough."

-We have also had the opportunity to help out on research and conservation
+In the past, we have helped out on research and conservation

 projects including "Newtfest" and the Florida Herp Atlas Project.
 In "Newtfest,"